There will only ever be 21 million bitcoin.

 What does mining have to do with it?

-Mining is how new bitcoin gets created, and it's also how the network stays secure.
-Miners are computers (typically specialized machines) that compete to solve complex mathematical problems.
-The first to solve the problem earns the right to add the next block of transactions to the blockchain and collects the block reward for doing so.
+Mining creates new bitcoin and secures the network at the same time.
+Miners run specialized computers that compete to solve mathematical problems.
+The first miner to solve the problem adds the next block of transactions to the blockchain and collects the block reward.

 This system, called Proof of Work, requires real energy expenditure.
-That's the point.
-It makes cheating the system prohibitively expensive.
-To rewrite transaction history, an attacker would need to redo all the computational work that came after it, requiring more computing power than the rest of the honest network combined.
+That cost makes cheating prohibitively expensive.
+An attacker would need to redo all the computational work that came after a given block, which would require more computing power than the rest of the network combined.

 What happens when the last bitcoin is mined?

-When the block reward eventually reaches zero, miners don't disappear.
-They shift their income from block rewards to transaction fees.
+When the block reward eventually reaches zero (around the year 2140), miners will not disappear.
+They will earn income entirely from transaction fees.
 Every Bitcoin transaction already includes a small fee paid to the miner who processes it.
-As block rewards decline over the coming century, fees are designed to gradually take over as the primary incentive for securing the network.
+As block rewards shrink over the coming century, those fees will gradually become the primary incentive for securing the network.

 Why does a fixed supply matter?

-The US dollar, like most modern currencies, is issued by a central bank, the Federal Reserve.
-The Fed can increase the money supply when it deems necessary.
-During the COVID-19 pandemic, the US money supply increased by roughly 40% in two years.
-That new money doesn't appear in some neutral sense.
-It dilutes the purchasing power of every dollar already in existence.
-Prices rise.
-Savings erode.
-The people holding cash pay the cost.
+Look at the alternative.
+The US dollar, like most modern currencies, is issued by a central bank (the Federal Reserve).
+The Fed can increase the money supply whenever it chooses.
+During the COVID-19 pandemic, the US money supply grew by roughly 40% in two years.
+That new money diluted the purchasing power of every dollar already in existence.
+Prices rose.
+Savings lost value.
+Everyone holding cash paid the cost.

-Bitcoin works the other way.
+Bitcoin works the opposite way.
 The supply is fixed and the schedule is public.
-Anyone can check exactly how many bitcoin exist right now, how many will exist in ten years, and when the last one will be mined.
-There are no surprises, no emergency exceptions, and no committee that can vote to change it.
+You can check exactly how many bitcoin exist right now, how many will exist in ten years, and when the last one will be issued.
+No committee can vote to change the schedule.
+No emergency exception exists.

-This matters most for long-term holders.
-If you hold bitcoin, no new supply can dilute your share of the total.
-The percentage of the total supply you own today is fixed, unless you sell.
-That's a fundamentally different proposition from any currency or asset where the issuer can create more at will.
+This matters most if you hold bitcoin long-term.
+Your share of the total supply stays constant unless you sell.
+Compare that to any currency or asset where the issuer can create more at will.

 Can the limit ever be changed?

-Technically, anyone can write code proposing a change.
-Bitcoin is open-source.
-Anyone can see it and anyone can suggest modifications.
-But implementing a change to Bitcoin's core properties isn't like updating an app.
+Anyone can write code proposing a change.
+Bitcoin is open-source, and anyone can suggest modifications.
+But changing a core protocol rule is nothing like updating an app.

-It requires consensus from the global network of nodes, miners, and users.
+You would need consensus from the global network of nodes, miners, and users.
 Every computer running Bitcoin software enforces the rules, and they all have to agree.
-Previous attempts to change Bitcoin's fundamental rules have resulted in hard forks, where a minority of participants broke away and created a separate, less-adopted cryptocurrency.
-Bitcoin itself has never changed its 21 million cap, and any serious attempt to do so would almost certainly produce the same outcome: a minority fork that the broader network ignores.
+Previous attempts to change Bitcoin's core rules produced hard forks: a minority of participants broke away and created separate, less-adopted cryptocurrencies.
+The main network ignored them.
+Bitcoin itself has never changed the 21 million cap.

-The 21 million cap is arguably Bitcoin's most defended property.
-The network exists, in large part, because people trust that this rule will never change.
-Breaking it would break Bitcoin itself.
+The 21 million cap is Bitcoin's most defended property.
+The network exists, in large part, because participants trust that this rule will hold.
+Removing it would destroy the reason most people hold bitcoin in the first place.

 A few things worth knowing